ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 2
 ```

-Lexicographical sort of the file produces the following result:
+If you call the `sort` utility for this file, it gives you this result:
 {line-numbers: true, format: text}
 ```
 100